Read-The-Question/rtq-review/src/pages/md/questionsonlytopicpapers/topicpapers_tclock_1.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

-What angle do the hours of a clock make between each other at $7{:}30$?
+What angle do the hands of a clock make between each other at $7{:}30$?

 </div>